Useful Tips for Better Electric Motor Maintenance 1

 Useful Tips for Better Electric Motor Maintenance

-Visual inspections on the motor
+Visual inspections of the motor

 Check the bearings

-Perform a motor winding test
+Perform a motor winding test.

 Testing the motor windings is crucial to identify the existing anomalies or failures in the motor windings.
 The motor winding tests become compulsory in cases of burn marks, cracks, and odors.